Engagement Rings FAQ

 To get the best diamond, you really need expert advice.
 Comparing oranges with oranges and apples with apples is very difficult for the general public who do not have, as we do, the experience of looking at thousands and thousands of diamonds over the years.

 Many Factors Affect Price: Certification Only Covers Some of the Issues

 All diamonds above 0.50 ct sold by Ellissi are GIA certified diamonds.
-For diamonds between 0.15 ct and 0.49 ct it is optional to have a diamond with GIA certification.
+For diamonds between 0.15 ct and 0.49 ct it maybe optional to have a diamond with GIA certification.
 Below 0.15 ct the GIA does not issue diamond grading reports.
 It may do so in the future, although for the small sizes it is not cost effective, as the fee to produce the certification could amount to a cost greater than the value of diamond being certified.